 See how-to steps in Delete the staged migration batch.

 Users can use their Exchange Online mailboxes.

-The administrator, to complete the transition to Exchange Online and Office 365, performs post-configuration tasks such as:
+The administrator, to complete the transition to Exchange Online and Microsoft 365 or Office 365, performs post-configuration tasks such as:

-Configure the MX record to point to your Office 365 organization so that email is delivered directly to Exchange Online mailboxes.
+Configure the MX record to point to your Microsoft 365 or Office 365 organization so that email is delivered directly to Exchange Online mailboxes.

-Create an Autodiscover Domain Name System (DNS) record for your Office 365 organization.
+Create an Autodiscover Domain Name System (DNS) record for your Microsoft 365 or Office 365 organization.